jknightlab/mirna_pipeline/Alignment_results.md

 -> Results from sequencing core: on average less than *1%* was mapped.

--> Results of my alignment: after trimming the adapters and removing too short and too long reads, *87%* of reads was mapped to the human genome with `bowtie` on average. `bowtie` does not split reads, so this is considered as DNA alignment.
+-> Results of my alignment: after trimming the adapters and removing too shorkljlkjkljlkt and too long reads, *87%* of reads was mapped to the human genome with `bowtie` on average. `bowtie` does not split reads, so this is considered as DNA alignment.